bowlneudel/spiders-song/README.md

       - Nodes (= speciation points)
         - Characteristics
 - Using [a python script specifically designed for this phylogeny and character analysis](https://github.com/damiendevienne/spidersong)
--  Branches are given a "Branch ID" — a numerical identifier describing their relative path through the tree for each of their nodes, as drawn
+- In that script, Branches are given a "Branch ID" — a numerical identifier describing their relative path through the tree for each of their nodes, as drawn
     - 0 = root
     - 1 = "lower" or "clockwise" descendent
     - 2 = "upper" or "counterclockwise" descendent
     - The number of digits in a Branch ID is equal to the number of nodes in that branch

 ### How is Branch ID used in the Max patch?
   - Nodes are each given a "Node ID" by appropriately truncating the Branch ID